Master of Divinity

 Taught in Naropa's Buddhist-inspired context, the MDiv program will expose you to Buddhist teachings and contemplative practices while also emphasizing an interfaith approach to pastoral practice.
 (You don't need to be a practicing Buddhist to flourish in the program, but we encourage a strong interest and curiosity in Buddhism.)

-- Research and write an MDiv thesis.
+- Research and write an MDiv thesis that integrates contemplative principles with personal interests and chaplaincy skills.

 Duration: The Master of Divinity program is a 72-credit, three-year program.